-Claim: Xylitol (a sugar substitute used in sugar-free gum) can be harmful to dogs.
+Xylitol, a sugar substitute used in sugar-free gum and other products, can be harmful to dogs.

 Today we almost lost our puppy Zelda.
 This is the puppy that we got this same week last year after one of our dogs, Zeus, was hit and killed in our driveway.
 Great time of year in this household.